muntasirhsn/muntasirhsn.github.io/index.md

 ---
-### Combined ML models for house prices prediction
+### Predictive Modelling: Combined ML models for high prediction accuracy
-A combination of multiple ML models (XGBoost, GBM, Ridge and ElasticNet) is used to develop a powerful model for predicting house prices with high accuracy.
-The Ames housing dataset was used to demonstrate the model's capability.
+A combination of multiple ML models (XGBoost, GBM, Ridge and ElasticNet) is used to develop a powerful predictive model.
+The Ames housing dataset was used to demonstrate the model's capability to predict house prices with high accuracy.

 <img src="images/Saleprice3.png?raw=true"/> Figure 5: Relation between numerical features and the target (sale price)